-Flight Experience™, in cooperation with clinical psychologists and commercial airline pilots, have developed a structured course to help people overcome their fear of flying.
-After a brief telephone conversation with our Psychologist (at no cost) it will be determined whether or not we can help.
+Flight Experience™, in cooperation with commercial airline pilots, have developed a structured course to help people overcome their fear of flying.
+After a brief telephone conversation with our reception staff (at no cost) it will be determined whether or not we can help.
 From this discussion you can decide if you wish to proceed.

 Clients can elect to enrol in either an Individual or Group Course.